Gonzalez & Waddington – Attorneys at Law

 Closing Arguments Samples: Closing Argument Templates

-https://www.amazon.com/dp/1727642570 Michael Waddington is a criminal defense lawyer, best-selling author, and trial consultant that defends cases worldwide.
-Mr. Waddington specializes in defending serious criminal cases including sex crimes, war crimes, military sex crimes, violent crimes, and white-collar crimes.
+https://www.amazon.com/dp/1727642570 Michael Waddington is a criminal defense lawyer, best-selling author, and trial consultant who defends cases worldwide.
+Mr. Waddington specializes in defending serious criminal cases, including sex crimes, war crimes, military sex crimes, violent crimes, and white-collar crimes.

 KICK-ASS CLOSINGS: A Guide to Giving the Best Closing Argument of Your Life